Tracking the symmetries of $\mathbb Z_3$-orbifold K3s within the Mathieu groups: Representation of the symmetries of TEXT -orbifold K3s on a Niemeier lattice

 In subsection \ref{subsec:symmetriesinM12}, we argue that our embedding of $P(-1)$ into the Niemeier lattice $N$ allows us to represent the symmetry group of $X$ on $N$.
 This is a variation of the methods introduced by Kondo in \cite{ko98a}, and we discuss the advantages and disadvantages of this variation; in fact, as we show in the introduction to subsection \ref{subsec:symmetriesinM12}, our results prove that $N$ is one of the lattices that may be used to represent the symmetries of $X$ on a Niemeier lattice by Kondo's original method.
 That this should be the case was already claimed in \cite[p.29, bottom]{chha15}, though without a proof.
 To our knowledge, our above-mentioned uniqueness result for the Niemeier lattice $N$ to allow a primitive embedding of $P(-1)$ is also new.
-We arrive at an explicit representation of the symmetry group of $X$ on the lattice $N$ in propositions \ref{translationsonN} and \ref{rotationsonN}.
+We arrive at an explicit representation of the symmetry group of $(X,\omega)$ on the lattice $N$ in propositions \ref{translationsonN} and \ref{rotationsonN}.
+Since the symmetry group of $(X,\wt\omega)$, with the general choice of $\wt\omega$ obtained in proposition \ref{hyperk}, is a subgroup of the symmetry group of $(X,\omega)$ by remark \ref{generalsymmetries}, this representation of the symmetry group of $(X,\omega)$ is sufficient to represent all symmetry groups of $\Z_3$-orbifold K3s.
+We may therefore restrict our attention to the symmetry group of $(X,\omega)$ henceforth, which for simplicity we refer to as the symmetry group of $\Z_3$-orbifold K3 surfaces $X$.
 We argue that the projection of $\Aut(N)$ to the Mathieu group $M_{12}$ described in appendix \ref{subapp:niemeier} yields an injective image of the symmetry group within $M_{12}$, explicitly given in corollary \ref{subgroupofM12}.

 That the Mathieu group $M_{12}$ is a subgroup of the Mathieu group $M_{24}$ allows us to realize the symmetry group of $\Z_3$-orbifold K3 surfaces as subgroup of the largest Mathieu group in subsection \ref{subsec:symmetriesinM24}.
 This implies that one may represent our symmetries on the Niemeier lattice of type $A_1^{24}$; for some background information on this lattice and its relation to the largest Mathieu group we refer to appendix \ref{subapp:m24}.
 We explicitly express our symmetry group as subgroup of $M_{24}$ in proposition \ref{imageinM24}, and in theorem \ref{generatingM24} we show that this group together with the overarching symmetry group of all Kummer surfaces generates the entire group $M_{24}$.